 Date Written: June 26, 2019

-The design of the Bitcoin difficulty adjustment algorithm (DAA) is vulnerable as it dismisses miners’ responses to policy changes.
 We develop an economic model of the Proof-of-Work blockchain system.
-Our model allows miners to pause operation when it is not profitable.
-Hence, the supply of aggregate hash power can be elastic in the cryptocurrency price and the difficulty of the mining puzzle.
-We prove that, when the hash supply is elastic, the Bitcoin DAA fails to stabilize the block arrival rate.
-In contrast, the DAA of another cryptocurrency, Bitcoin Cash, is stable under a general condition.
+We demonstrate that, when the hash supply is highly elastic, the Bitcoin difficulty adjustment algorithm (DAA) fails to stabilize the block arrival rate.
+In contrast, the DAA of another cryptocurrency, Bitcoin Cash, is stable under a weak condition.
 We also provide empirical evidence and simulation results supporting the model’s prediction.
-Our results indicate that the current Bitcoin system might collapse once a sharp price reduction lowers the mining reward.
-While this crisis can be prevented through upgrading, miners may disagree because many of them obtain a larger profit from an unstable DAA.
+The current Bitcoin system might collapse once a sharp price reduction lowers the mining reward.
+While this crisis can be prevented through upgrading, miners may disagree because a large fraction of miners profit from the instability of DAAs.

 Keywords: Blockchain, Proof-of-Work, Difficulty Adjustment, Mining, Market Design